 (1926/France/dir.
 Man Ray)

-Ray captures a fluidity already suggested by his photographs in this experimental short, objects, people, and abstract images shift and transform before our eyes; anticipating Vertov by a few years, Ray even shows a camera-eye.
+Ray captures a fluidity already suggested by his photographs in this experimental short, as objects, people, and abstract images shift and transform before our eyes; anticipating Vertov by a few years, Ray even shows a camera-eye.
 Self-conscious perhaps, but this is an exercise in pure sensation.

 93. All the President's Men